Maria Rundell was the original domestic goddess,

-widow whose best-selling book on cookery, medicinal remedies and
+an elderly widow whose best-selling book on cookery, medicinal

-readers how to cook a goose, brew beer, make ink and cure baldness.
+taught her readers how to cook a goose, brew beer, make ink, and

 Fame and obscurity

-sensation in the early 1800s.
+publishing sensation in the early 1800s.
 It sold half a million

-copies and conquered America, and its profits helped found one of the
+copies and conquered America.
+Its profits helped found one of the

 Victorian era's most influential publishing empires, one which

 boasted Lord Byron, Charles Darwin, Sir Walter Scott, Jane Austen,

-Benjamin Disraeli and Arthur Conan Doyle among its authors.
+Benjamin Disraeli, and Arthur Conan Doyle amongst its authors.

-Yet the most famous cookery book of its time and its author
+Yet the most famous cookery book of its time - and

-death, her rehabilitation will begin when the National Library of Murrays who ran the family-owned publishers, was recently bought by
+after her death, her rehabilitation began when the National Library

+generations of Murrays who ran the family-owned publishers, had

-Murrays and the widow of a surgeon from Bath, and overlooked her
+the Murrays and the widow of a surgeon from Bath, and have overlooked her

 remarkable role in the company's success - a success soured by a